West Bank: EU could sanction violent Israeli settlers – DW – 12/12/2023

 Israel occupied the West Bank in 1967, though parts of it are governed by the Palestinian Authority.
 The overwhelming majority of the international community never recognized Israeli claims over the territory, but Israelis started building settlements there in the 1970s and 80s.

-As of 2021, there were 465,000 Israeli settlers in the West Bank, which has an overall population of more than 3 million, according to figures compiled by the Israeli non-governmental organization Peace Now.
-The West Bank is now 86% Palestinian and 14% Israeli, and settlers make up 5% of Israel's total population.
-On top of this, there were 230,000 Israeli settlers in east Jerusalem as of 2020.
+As of 2021, there were 465,000 Israeli settlers in the West Bank, which has an overall population of more than 3 million, according to figures compiled by the Israeli nongovernmental organization Peace Now.
+The West Bank is now 86% Palestinian and 14% Israeli.
+Settlers, including at least 230,000 in east Jerusalem, make up around 7.5% of the total Israeli population.

-Some Israelis claim settlements are necessary for security reasons or assert historic rights to the land.
+Some Israelis claim settlements are necessary for security reasons or to assert historic rights to the land.

 Edited by: Ruairi Casey / Rob Turner